What parts of homeowners insurance are tax-deductible?

 Can I deduct homeowners insurance losses from my taxes?

-Making things even more complicated is that you must subtract $100 per incident and 10% of your adjusted gross income from the loss amount.
+As with the deductible, you must subtract $100 per incident and 10% of your adjusted gross income from the loss amount.
 The amount left after all of this can be deducted from your taxes.

 Let’s look at a couple of examples to make this all a bit clearer:

-If the area was declared a federal disaster area, you could then deduct $$9,900 ($10,000 minus $100) minus 10% of your AGI.
-Whatever is leftover can be deducted from your taxes.
+• If the area was declared a federal disaster area: You could then deduct $$9,900 ($10,000 minus $100) minus 10% of your AGI.
+Whatever is left over can be deducted from your taxes.
 In this case, you can even deduct your insurance deductible.

 It should be noted that you cannot deduct the cost of home improvements that exceed the repair cost.
 For example, if your barn is destroyed and your claim is denied, you can deduct the barn's value (as long as you are in a federally declared disaster area), but you cannot replace it with a larger barn and deduct the full cost.
 Your deduction would be capped at the value of the destroyed barn.